Twister (1996 film): Plot

-The team visits Jo's Aunt Meg in nearby Wakita to eat.
-While there, Bill tells Melissa about Jo's childhood trauma.
-Meanwhile, Meg infers to her niece that Bill and Jo still love each other.
+The team visits Jo's Aunt Meg in nearby Wakita for rest and food.
 The team then scrambles to chase a developing twister.
-Jo and Bill intercept a violent F3 tornado with highly unpredictable movements.
+Jo and Bill intercept an F3 tornado with unpredictable movements.
 It knocks over powerlines that crush Dorothy II.
-With the truck damaged, Bill forces them to retreat, but Jo undergoes an emotional break over the failure, and argues about her motivations, her past, and her father's death.
-Bill admits his feelings for Jo, unaware that Melissa is overhearing their entire conversation through the CB radio.
+With the truck damaged, Bill forces them to retreat, but Jo undergoes an emotional breakdown over the failure, and unloads about her motivations and her father's death.
+Bill admits his feelings for Jo, unaware that Melissa is overhearing them through the CB radio.

-The team overnights in a small town to repair their vehicles.
-While there, Jo signs the divorce papers to assuage Bill's conflicted feelings.
-The surprise appearance of an F4 tornado forces the team and many other people into a garage for protection.
-The tornado obliterates a drive-in theater, destroys two team vehicles, and injures several people before proceeding directly toward Wakita and Aunt Meg.
-Before the team rush to Wakita, Melissa amicably ends her and Bill's relationship, encouraging him to reunite with Jo.
+The team overnights in Fairview to repair their vehicles.
+While there, Jo signs the papers.
+A nocturnal F4 wedge tornado forces the team and others into a garage pit near a drive-in theater for protection.
+The tornado destroys the garage and two team vehicles, and injures several people before proceeding toward Wakita.
+Before the team rushes there, Melissa ends her relationship with Bill, encouraging him to reunite with Jo.

-The tornado sirens provided little warning time, leaving Wakita in ruins and flattening Meg's house.
-The team rescues the slightly-injured Meg, who urges Jo to continue her research to improve warning systems.
-The National Severe Storms Laboratory forecasts a record-breaking F-5 will form the next day.
-Inspired by Meg's large wind-vane sculptures, Bill and Jo add aluminum "wings" to the last two Dorothy prototype sensors, making them more aerodynamic.
-The team pursues the mile-wide F5 tornado.
-An airborne tree destroys Dorothy III as they try launching it.
-Meanwhile, Jonas attempts to deploy his device, ignoring Bill and Jo's warnings that the tornado is headed straight at them.
-Jonas' truck is swept away, killing him and his assistant.
-With the last remaining Dorothy affixed to the truck bed, Bill and Jo drive directly at the tornado, then jump out, sacrificing Bill's truck.
-The last Dorothy is successfully deployed, providing immediate scientific data, but Jo and Bill are forced to run on foot as the tornado shifts toward them.
-Inside a nearby pumphouse, they strap themselves to deep pipes, getting a close view as the building rips away and the F5's core passes over them.
-After the tornado dissipates, the team celebrate their success and Jo and Bill reconcile.
+The town's storm sirens provide little warning time ahead of the tornado, which leaves Wakita in ruins and flattens Aunt Meg's house.
+The team, however, rescues Aunt Meg, who only has minor injuries, and her dog, who is unharmed.
+The National Severe Storms Laboratory forecasts that a potentially record-breaking tornado will form the next day.
+Inspired by Aunt Meg's wind-vane sculptures, Bill and Jo add aluminum "wings" to the last two Dorothy prototype sensors, making them more aerodynamic.

+True to the forecast, a mile-wide F5 tornado forms the next day, and the team pursues it.
+Bill and Jo attempt to place Dorothy III in its path; however, the device is knocked over and destroyed by an airborne tree.
+Meanwhile, Jonas attempts to deploy Dot3, ignoring Bill and Jo's warnings that the tornado is changing direction and headed straight at him.
+The tornado sweeps Jonas's truck away, killing him and his driver Eddie and destroying Dot3.
+With the last remaining Dorothy affixed to the bed of Bill's truck, Bill and Jo drive directly at the tornado, then jump out, sacrificing the truck to ensure that Dorothy IV can release its probes into the wedge.
+The gamble is successful, as Dorothy IV's probes provide immediate scientific data, but without their truck, Jo and Bill are forced to run as the tornado shifts toward them.
+Inside a nearby pumphouse on a farm, they strap themselves to deep pipes.
+As the building rips away, the F5's core passes over them and they find themselves inverted in the vortex.
+After the tornado dissipates, the team celebrates their success while Jo and Bill reconcile.